 Does lumbar heat mean the chair is for lower-back treatment?

 No. Lumbar heat is a comfort feature, not a treatment claim by itself.
-If you are comparing lower-back-focused chair features, use our lower-back guide.
+If you are comparing lower-back-focused chair features, use Massage Chairs for Lower Back Pain.

 Where should I read about heat safety in massage chairs?